authelia/authelia/docs/content/en/roadmap/active/openid-connect.md

 {{< roadmap-status >}}

-See the [OpenID Connect] website for the [Front-Channel Logout] specification.
+See the [OpenID Connect] website for the [OpenID Connect Front-Channel Logout] specification.

 Should be implemented alongside [Dynamic Client Registration](#openid-connect-dynamic-client-registration).